Grey Lag

 Grey Lag (1918–1942) was a Thoroughbred race horse born in Kentucky and bred by John E. Madden.
-At his Hamburg Place near Lexington, Kentucky, Maddon had a good stallion called Star Shoot which he bred to all of his mares.
+At his Hamburg Place near Lexington, Kentucky, Madden had a good stallion called Star Shoot which he bred to all of his mares.
 Out of a failed racemare called Miss Minnie who had produced no previous winners, he got Grey Lag.
-In his later days, Maddon said Grey Lag was the best horse he ever bred.
+In his later days, Madden said Grey Lag was the best horse he ever bred.

 Color

 Sired by Star Shoot (going back to Stockwell and Beeswing, out of Miss Minnie (by Meddler), Grey Lag was not a grey.
 He was a chestnut with a few small grey patches on his belly, hidden when he was saddled.
 With three white feet and a large white blaze, Grey Lag displayed Sabino markings.

 Racing career

 1920: two-year-old season

 Grey Lag (whose name came from a type of wild European goose) stood 16 and a half hands tall when he was sold as a yearling to Hall of Fame trainer Max Hirsch.
 He remained a maiden until his fifth start.
 Hirsch raced him until he won the Champagne Stakes for two-year-olds, then sold him to Harry F. Sinclair of Sinclair Oil (famous for his close connection to the 29th President of the United States, Warren G. Harding, and involved in the infamous Teapot Dome scandal).
 Sinclair took enormous pleasure in his recently purchased no-expense-spared Rancocas Stable in New Jersey while buying every horse that took his fancy.
 The trainer, Hall of Famer Sam Hildreth, not as well-heeled as Sinclair nor as happy about the horse—a superstitious man, he hated the grey patches—nevertheless remained in the partnership.
 They paid $60,000 for the two-year-old once he won the Champagne.
 (Hirsch added $20,000 to his price because Hildreth had earlier snubbed Grey Lag and his grey patch.)

 Grey Lag raced the remainder of his two-year-old season in Hildreth's name, but after that he was a Rancocas Stable entry every time.
 He wasn't an outstanding youngster, even with his wins in the Champagne, the Remsen Stakes, the Autumn Days Stakes, and the Islip Handicap, but at three he came into his own.